 Good news is that a sole trader can contribute up to $25,000 to their superannuation and claim a tax deduction for these amounts.
 These contributions are known as concessional contributions.
 In order to claim the deduction for super contributions, you must notify your superfund on a specified form that you wish to claim a tax deduction for your contribution and how much you wish to deduct.

-7. Small business income tax offset
+7. See if you're eligible for the small business income tax offset

 Recently the government has made cuts to the company tax rates.
-In order to give a similar benefit to sole traders and partnerships they have also introduced a small business income tax offset.
+In order to give a similar benefit to sole traders and partnerships, they have also introduced a small business income tax offset.
 For the 2016-17 year onwards, small business sole traders are entitled to an 8% rebate, up to $1,000, on the tax payable on their business income.